Map Listing Overview

 Advanced Settings Section

-Once ready, press the “Publish/Update” button.
+Once ready, the “Publish/Update” button should be pressed.